Abstract Goerss-Hopkins theory: Morava E -theory

 Then, there's an equivalence $\mathcal{M}_{\ekoperad{\infty}}(E) \simeq B\Aut(k,\Gamma)$; in other words, there's a unique $\ekoperad{\infty}$-ring spectrum equivalent to $E$ and its automorphism group is $Aut(k, \Gamma)$. \end{thm}

 \begin{proof} We claim that a homotopy associative ring spectrum $A$ is equivalent to $E$ if and only if $E_{*}A \simeq E_{*}E$ as comodule algebras, so that we have an equivalence

 where the former is as in the statement and the latter is the $\infty$-groupoid of realizations of $E_*E$ in $E$-local $\ekoperad{\infty}$-ring spectra.
-Clearly, the latter implies to former, so let us instead assume that we have $E_{*}E \simeq E_{*}A$ as comodule algebras.
+One direction is easy: if $A$ is equivalent to $E$, then $E_*A \simeq E_*E$.
+Let us instead assume that we have $E_{*}E \simeq E_{*}A$ as comodule algebras.
 This implies that $E_{*}A$ is flat over $E_{*}$, so that the $E_{2}$-page of the universal coefficient spectral sequence

 vanishes for $s > 0$ by \cite[15.6]{rezk1998notes}, forcing the spectral sequence to collapse.
 We deduce that the chosen isomorphism in $\Hom_{E_{*}E}(E_{*}A, E_{*}E) \simeq \Hom_{E_{*}}(E_{*}A, E_{*})$ descends to an equivalence $A \simeq E$.
 Since the chosen isomorphism $E_{*}A \simeq E_{*}E$ was an isomorphism of algebras, $A \simeq E$ is an equivalence of homotopy associative rings, which is what we wanted to show.